 Yes.
 You can have visitors stop by for a quick hello and they may join us for one meal at camp if you approve it with an administrator.
 Visitors cannot stay overnight at camp.
 We suggest having any friends or family visit during mid-summer break if you want to spend more time with them.

 We have a laundry person who does laundry on a regular basis.
 Laundry is typically collected when you return from trips and returned the following day once it is completed.
 Your laundry will be done with camper laundry.
 Otherwise, you may do your own laundry on time off.

 Though possible, there are very few opportunities to check email or go online while on-duty at camp.
 The best time to do these things is during time off.

-Traditional piercings in the ears are generally accepted.
-Nose piercings will need to be removed or replaced with a stud, for nostril piercings, and a retainer, for septum piercings.
-Retainers for septum piercings must be hidden during daytime hours while on-duty.
+Traditional piercings in the ears and tattoos are generally accepted.
+In some cases, we may ask you to remove or replace certain piercings or cover tattoos.
 Tattoos are generally acceptable as long as they are subtle and appropriate for children to see.
 We may ask you to cover tattoos on opening and closing days if necessary.